COVID-19 Update November 2020

-Cheshire West Carer Support service has taken the decision to suspend all face-to-face service delivery, effective from 17th March 2020.
-We believe this is in the best interests of our staff and volunteers as well as the carer who we support, many of whom care for someone with disabilities or serious health problems.
+Cheshire and Warrington Carers Trust have taken the decision to suspend all face-to-face service delivery, effective from Thursday 5th November 2020 following the latest government announcement.
+This will be reviewed in one month, depending on future government guidance.
+One to one face to face appointments may be available in exceptional circumstances.
+We believe this is in the best interests of our staff and volunteers as well as the carers who we support, many of whom are caring for someone with disabilities or serious health problems.

-Staff are working remotely and our offices will not be accessible for carers during this time.
+Staff will be working remotely and our offices will not be accessible to carers during this time.
 We are aware that the need for information, advice and support for carers remains critical during these uncertain times.
 We shall do everything we can to make sure we are able to help.

 Providing valuable support for Carers